mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 Accepting the flight to Venus was a ten-month commitment, plus a year of intense preparation and years of exhaustive follow-up.
 Kim chafed at this project, comparing it to her mode of participation in family hikes.

 She didn't see the problem; Charlie had a great school and a great father.
-Kim had a monogamous partner with a good income.
-Regardless, her departure was not a positive step forward in the relationship.
+Kim had a faithful partner with a good income.

-"Ellen, this relationship can't survive your trip," said Kim.
-He had arranged for Charlie to be at his grandmother's for the evening; she assumed this would be a romantic evening.
+"Ellen, this family can't survive your trip," said Kim.
+He had arranged for Charlie to be at his grandmother's for the evening; she assumed this would be a romantic dinner.

 "My job..." she started.

 "Yes, your job asks a lot - of all three of us.
-And that means you need to try even harder to stay in touch with Charlie and I," Kim said.
-He picked at the spaghetti.
-"You like challenges and we are the most meaningful challenge you will ever have."
+And that means you need to try even harder with Charlie and I," Kim said.
+He picked at his spaghetti.
+"You like challenges.
+We are the most meaningful challenge you will ever have."

-# STOPPED HERE.

-She hadn't heard from Kim and Charlie today and might not until the MDM and antenna issue was repaired.
+"This is unfair," she said.
+"You get to do what you want.
+If we want this expensive school for Charlie and you want to start your business, then we need my income.
+That income is a result of my job, which you are asking me to give up."

+Kim left the table.
+Ellen left the Earth.

+Charlie sent messages when Kim felt the need, but they were becoming less frequent.
 The lack of contact isn't her motivation to fix the antenna; the challenge to fix the problem is enough all by itself.
-But she has a bit of time - enough to queue up a video.
+But Huey is still enroute - enough time to queue up a video.

 "Hi Kim.
 Hi Charlie.
 I'm still out here, putzing along to Venus.
 Stuff is broken so I can't send this right away.

-"I've been thinking about our family.
-You've mentioned I'm distant and don't seem invested in the relationship.
-Well - I'm certainly distant now - and will be for another year - but I think it's wrong to say I'm not invested.
+"You've mentioned I'm distant and don't seem invested in the relationship.
+True - I'm certainly distant now - and will be for another year - but I think it's wrong to say I'm not invested.
 I just want you to be free to pursue your life the same way I pursue mine."

-"I have arrived," Huey says.
+"I have arrived," Huey interrupts.
 Sure enough, a second crawler is peeking over the left edge of the window, waiting for instructions.
 Ellen pauses the message to Kim.

 She nudges Huey to get a better view of Louise; through his eyes, she can see how Louise has jammed two legs into one grab-point, wedging itself in place and unable to release it's grip.